MicrosoftDocs/azure-docs/articles/media-services/media-services-release-notes.md

 ## March 2017 release

 You can now use the Standard Encoder to [auto-generate a bitrate ladder](media-services-autogen-bitrate-ladder-with-mes.md) by specifying the "Adaptive Streaming" preset string when you create an encoding task.
-If you want to encode a video for streaming with Media Services, use the "Adaptive Streaming" preset.
-If you need to customize an encoding preset for your specific scenario, you can begin with [these presets](media-services-mes-presets-overview.md).
+To encode a video for streaming with Media Services, use the "Adaptive Streaming" preset.
+To customize an encoding preset for your specific scenario, you can begin with [these presets](media-services-mes-presets-overview.md).

 You can now use Media Encoder Standard or Media Encoder Premium Workflow to [create an encoding task that generates fMP4 chunks](media-services-generate-fmp4-chunks.md).

 ## February 2017 release

 Starting April 1, 2017, any job record in your account older than 90 days is automatically deleted, along with its associated task records.
 Deletion occurs even if the total number of records is below the maximum quota.
-If you need to archive the job/task information, you can use the code described in [Manage assets and related entities with the Media Services .NET SDK](media-services-dotnet-manage-entities.md).
+To archive the job/task information, you can use the code described in [Manage assets and related entities with the Media Services .NET SDK](media-services-dotnet-manage-entities.md).

 ## January 2017 release